 June 2009 Book Club - Testimony by Anita Shreve

-Click here to join the Silicon Valley Moms Group book club discussion on Testimony by Anita Shreve at DC Metro Moms Blog About the book - from the publisher Hachette Book Group:
+Click here to join the Silicon Valley Moms Group book club discussion on Testimony by Anita Shreve at DC Metro Moms Blog

 At a